FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

 Finally, we can create the schedule, which is the main benefit of FlexMeasures (smart real-time control).

 We'll ask FlexMeasures for a schedule for our discharging sensor (ID 1).
-We also need to specify what to optimise against.
+We also need to specify what to optimize against.
 Here we pass the Id of our market price sensor (3).
 To keep it short, we'll only ask for a 12-hour window starting at 7am.
 Finally, the scheduler should know what the state of charge of the battery is when the schedule starts (50%) and what its roundtrip efficiency is (90%).

 .. code-block:: bash